 Is a full, hour-long evaluation necessary for all new patients?
 Yes.
 All new patients must undergo a comprehensive evaluation, which requires an initial visit of approximately one hour.
-I am happy to review any documentation you might wish to provide, but documentation is not required.
+I am happy to review any documentation you might wish to provide, but documentation of prior evaluations and/or treatment is not required.

 Can appointments be held over the telephone, or using Facetime, Skype, etc.?
 No. All formal visits require a video component, and we must use the Advanced Telemedicine app (Zoom secure videoconferencing).
 For more information on how it works, click here.

 NOTE: Due to the current COVID-19 pandemic, the State of Texas has suspended certain Medical Practice Act rules, and it is now temporarily permissible to resort to less secure audiovisual platforms, such as FaceTime, and even conduct visits over the telephone without a video component, but there are only a few situations in which that would become necessary, and would still provide me the opportunity to make an adequate and appropriate assessment (all of which involve established patients well-known to me), and I avoid that practice whenever possible.

 How often do I have to return to clinic?
 Patients who are doing well may elect to return to see me every six months; this is the maximum acceptable length of time between appointments for established patients who are actively engaged in treatment.
 Refills will not be provided for any medication to last greater than six months' time.